Capacity Analysis of Linear Operator Channels over Finite Fields: Shannon Capacity vs Subspace Coding Capacity

-\begin{theorem} A degraded LOC has a unique subspace degradation and it is row-space symmetric. \end{theorem} \begin{IEEEproof} Fix a degraded LOC.
+\begin{theorem} A degraded LOC has a unique subspace degradation and it is row-space-symmetric. \end{theorem} \begin{IEEEproof} Fix a degraded LOC.
 Since \eqref{eq:condoo1} implies the condition given in \eqref{eq:id90sl}, the subspace degradation is unique for a degraded LOC.
+Fix full-row-rank $r\times M$ matrices $\mathbf{D}$ and $\mathbf{D}'$, and an $r\times N$ matrix $\mathbf{E}$.
+By \eqref{eq:condoo1}, for any full-column-rank matrix $\mathbf{B}$,